tommydebisi/Uptick-Talent-Fellowship/ts6-docker-sample-api/README.md

 docker-compose up
 ```

-This will spin up MySQL and MongoDB containers as defined in `docker-compose.yml`.
+This will spin up Postgres and MongoDB containers as defined in `docker-compose.yml`.

 ### Step 3: Install Node.js Dependencies